35 Best Things to do in Paphos Cyprus

 The evidence for this worship is corroborated by the finds of numerous female figurines made of clay and stone, especially picrolite.
 These were found in houses and in tombs, mainly of infant and women.

 The Lempa School of Art Paphos

 Stass Paraskos founded The Cyprus College of Art in 1969.
 A Cypriot artist, he trained in Britain and enjoyed a teaching career, which culminated at the Kent Institute of Art and Design where he became a senior lecturer in Fine Art as well as Head of Painting.

 The Lemba campus is used mainly for the summer school now and students come from all over the world to spend a few weeks in the Cypriot sunshine developing their creativity among other artists and art students.

 Northeast of Paphos town in the foothills of the Troodos Mountains is this 12th-century monastery, which is beautiful in its own right but also contains a museum celebrating Byzantine art.

 Some of the monastery’s own hagiographical art is exquisite, including the icons of Christ and Virgin Mary that are lacquered with gold and silver.

-Within the museum, collection is a sculpture of the Virgin Mary crafted from pure silver.
+Within the museum, the collection is a sculpture of the Virgin Mary crafted from pure silver.

 Part of the monastery’s appeal comes from its location in the Paphos Forest, gazing out over cedar and cypress-covered hillsides.

 The Troodos Mountains is the largest mountain range on Cyprus with its tallest peak being Mount Olympus.
 The foothills are dotted with sleepy villages, goat herders olive groves and vineyards.